nguyentiendat67/STM32_Encoder/README.md

-# Project_VT
+# STM32_Encoder
-In here, I have a little project in my study road
+Here I have a major assignment after completing the microprocessor engineering course.